-How I wish these contemporary bento boxes were available when my kids were growing up!
-I stood there in the kitchen at 6:30 a.m. every school day for 14 years, packing healthy, but for the most part boring lunches.
-My kids were vegetarian until ages 10 and 12, then vegan, and never wanted to buy lunch at school.
-They would have loved today’s bento-inspired lunch kits, and packing them would have been a lot more fun for me.
+Bento box school lunch kits are a fun route to healthy meals your kids will actually eat!
+If these contemporary bento boxes were available when my kids were growing up, they would have made the process of packing lunches much more enjoyable.
+As it was, I stood in the kitchen at 6:30 a.m. every school day for 14 years, packing adequate yet boring lunches for my kids.
+They grew up vegetarian until ages 10 and 12, then went vegan, and never wanted to buy lunch at school.

-These ingenious bento box lunch kits can help your child enjoy his or her homemade lunches, and help you enjoy making them!
-Older kids and teens will eventually be inspired to make their own lunches in these colorful kits.
+The ingenious bento box lunch kits that are so easy to come by these days inspires your child to enjoy his or her homemade lunches, and helps you, as the parent, enjoy making them!
+Older kids and teens will eventually be make and pack their own lunches in these colorful kits.
 And lest you think, “oh, no, unhealthy plastic!” these containers are safe in every way, including being BPA-free.

 If you like the idea of having your school lunch info in one neat package, you might enjoy VegKitchen’s affordable e-book (available in a downloadable pdf and other formats — e-reader and paperback as well).
 These recipes and ideas (more than 50 in total) will make the task of making school lunch for kids who are vegetarian or vegan a bit easier and even more fun.
 The recipes here will also be useful for those following dairy-free diets due to allergy or intolerance.
 For more information, go to Healthy School Lunches: Recipes and Ideas.*